Mekong River Cruises: Essential Information

 Easily one of the best war museums, possibly in the world, is the War Remnants Museum.
 It shows the honest, stark reality and atrocities of war.

 For some cultural entertainment, check out a puppet theater show.
-They are available all over the city and highlight the culture of Vietnam and its history.
+They are available throughout the city and showcase the culture and history of Vietnam.

 Ha Long Bay, Vietnam